cbg-ethz/pybda/docs/source/index.rst

 In the case of a successful computation of a job, PyBDA will write results and plots, and create statistics.
 If one of the jobs fails PyBDA will report where and which method failed
 (owing to Snakemake's scheduling) such that the same pipeline can effortlessly be continued from where it failed the last time.

-Sofar PyBDA supports several methods from [MLLib]_ and some that have been developed from scratch to scale to big data settings:
+ PyBDA implements several methods from scratch to scale to big data settings and interfaces some methods from [MLLib]_:

 * dimensionality reduction using PCA, factor analysis, kPCA, linear discriminant analysis and ICA,
 * clustering using k-means and Gaussian mixture models,
 * supervised learning using generalized linear regression models, random forests and gradient boosting.

 The package is actively developed and will add new features in a timely fashion.
 If you want to you can also contribute:
-`fork us on GitHub <https://github.com/cbg-ethz/biospark>`_.
+`fork us on GitHub <https://github.com/cbg-ethz/pybda>`_.

 Dependencies
 ------------